utkinn/PyGmod/docs/for_addon_developers/tutorial.rst

 2. Create the initialization script
 -----------------------------------

-When GPython sees your addon each time you start a new game in Garry's Mod, GPython runs ``(your addon folder name, "hello_world" in our case)\python\__shared_autorun__\__init__.py``.
+When PyGmod sees your addon each time you start a new game in Garry's Mod, PyGmod runs ``(your addon folder name, "hello_world" in our case)\python\__shared_autorun__\__init__.py``.
 As you can see, we have to create ``__init__.py`` in ``__shared_autorun__`` folder to do anything useful.